botify-labs/simpleflow/docs/src/features/signals.md

         self.process(my_signal.result)
 ```

-A workflow can choose to have signals not propagated signals to its parent by defining
+A workflow can choose to have signals not propagated to its parent by defining
 `propagate_signals_to_parent = False`.

 Limitations